 How to make money using multiple survey sites

-There’s literally hundreds of different reward sites to choose from, and it would be crazy not to use several of them.
+There are literally hundreds of different reward sites to choose from, and it would be crazy not to use several of them.
 Doing so increases your earnings, chances to win sweepstakes or giveaways, and gives you more tasks to complete.

 Here’s how to make the overall process as easy as possible.